There’s nothing quite like the combination of lemon and chicken. Some kind of indescribable magic happens, and the two make each other better

 Dry chicken?
 We’ve all been there (and it’s quite sad).
 In technical terms, a brine is used to help retain moisture, especially for leaner meats like chicken.
 However, I’ve found this lemon herb chicken marinade does a great job at keeping chicken moist and tender in the oven.
 While both methods take preparation and time, think of the extra step as an insurance policy for a moist chicken.

 Another recommendation is to buy your chicken bone-in and skin-on.
 The bone helps distribute heat evenly, keeping the meat moist and tender, while the skin helps seal in moisture.
 By getting your chicken bone-in and skin-on, you’ll get the most bang for your buck.
-I always save my bones for making stock.
-Not to mention, the roasted chicken skin is arguable the most drool-worthy part of this dish.
+Plus, you can save your bones for making stock.
+Not to mention, the skin—after it’s roasted—is arguably the most drool-worthy part of this dish.

 My last piece of advice for tender meat is to use your best kitchen tool: your hands.
-Not to fear, you won’t need to get your hands dirty for this.
-I typically keep the marinade in a resealable bag (you can use a Ziploc or Stasher bag) and tenderize the meat by making two fists and beating the meat.
-You don’t have to exhaust yourself—the goal isn’t to flatten the meat completely, rather to help with the breakdown process.
+Don’t worry, you won’t need to get your hands dirty for this.
+I typically keep the marinade in a resealable bag (you can use a Ziploc or Stasher bag) and tenderize the meat by making two fists to pound the meat.
+You don’t have to exhaust yourself—the goal isn’t to flatten the meat completely, rather, it’s to help with the tenderizing process.

 What Does Marinating Chicken Do?

-The primary functions of a marinade are to add flavor and tenderize by beginning the breakdown process of cooking.
+The primary functions of a marinade are to add flavor and tenderize the meat by beginning the breakdown process of cooking.
 There are three components of a marinade:

 - an acid